Haru-Tachibana/UK-Train-Timetable/README.md

 - Type "list" to see all available stations
 - Use the 3-letter CRS code directly if known
 - Check for typos in the station name

+### AI Query Not Understood

+- Try rephrasing your query with clearer station names
+- Include both departure and destination for better results
+- Use specific time references (e.g., "3pm" instead of "afternoon")
+- Fall back to traditional mode for complex queries

 ### Build or Runtime Errors